Eldfin/SLIFOX/README.md

 - `directory`: string
     The directory path defining where the significance image should be writen to.
     If None, no image will be writen.
+- `num_processes`: int
+    Defines the number of processes to split the task into.

 ##### Returns
 - `image_distances`: (n, m)